MicrosoftDocs/win32/desktop-src/FWP/wmi/wfascimprov/msft-netfirewallrulefilterbyprotocolport.md

 ---
-Description: Filters a Windows firewall rule by protocol or port. ms.assetid: 3545aa9a-f949-4e7f-8e98-a82a72a997ff
+description: Filters a Windows firewall rule by protocol or port. ms.assetid: 3545aa9a-f949-4e7f-8e98-a82a72a997ff
 title: MSFT\_NetFirewallRuleFilterByProtocolPort class